 Do you need life insurance?

-If you have no spouse or dependents, a life policy might not be necessary.
+“… if you have no spouse or dependents, a life insurance policy might not be necessary.
 Also, if you have enough financial resources to provide for your dependents if you died unexpectedly, buying life insurance may be a waste of money.

-Going through the list of questions in the story will help you determine if you need a policy — and, if so, which type of coverage you should buy, and how much coverage you would need.
+Going through the list of questions in that story will help you determine if you need a policy — and, if so, which type of coverage you should buy and how much coverage you would need.

-Another Money Talks News story, “How to Save on Every Type of Insurance,” can help you drill down further on the type of coverage you need.
+Another Money Talks News story, “New Ways to Save Money on Insurance of Every Kind,” can help you drill down further on the type of coverage you need.
 As the story explains, life insurance comes in two main varieties: term life and whole life.

 Term life is the better choice for many people.
 As we write:

 “Term life insurance covers you for a fixed period of time and pays a death benefit if you die during that period.
 That money is tax-free, and your beneficiary can do whatever he or she wants with it.”